untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 ---

-### Required Contributions for New System Support
+## Required Contributions for New System Support

-When adding new features or systems to the Untold Engine, your PR must include the following:
+For **new systems or major features**, your PR must include:

-1. Unit Tests
-- Requirement: All new systems must include XCTests to validate their functionality.
-- Why: Tests ensure stability and prevent regressions when making future changes.
-- Example: Provide unit tests that cover edge cases, typical use cases, and failure scenarios.

-2. How-To Guide
-- Requirement: Every new system must include a how-to guide explaining its usage.
-- Why: This helps users understand how to integrate and utilize the feature effectively.
-- Format: Use the structure outlined below to ensure consistency and clarity.
+- **Unit Tests** → Validate functionality and cover edge cases.
+- **How-To Guide** → A step-by-step markdown guide explaining how to use the system.

+This ensures new features are stable, documented, and accessible to all users.

+👉 Note: For small fixes or incremental features, a How-To is not required.

 ---